b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 sco(s)
 ```

-The money we still own to the bank will change month after month (because every
+The money we still own to the bank (principal) will change month after month
-month we pay off a fraction of it with our installment), so let's calculate just
+(because every month we pay off a fraction of it with our installment), so let's
-that.
+calculate that.

 ```jl
 s = """